Chapter 1-6: User and Security Management

 passwd: password updated successfully

-18. View Hardware Information
+sudo to reset it.18.
+View Hardware Information

 🎯 Purpose